 SHORTENED TITLE

 Big Data Systems with R

+Or

+R Programming Practices

+Scalable vs Tidy R

+Choosing the best workflow in R

+etc

 ABSTRACT

-Beginners to R are often intimidated by the various analytic systems.
-Three popular systems include base R, data.table, and the tidyverse, each with different syntax.
+Beginners to R are often intimidated by the number of different ways one can approach their data analysis.
+Three popular systems/workflows include base R, data.table, and the tidyverse, each with different syntax, strengths, and weaknesses.
 This tutorial session will explain how each system works and the corresponding benefits/drawbacks when analyzing big data.
 Bring your laptop for this interactive session (download session materials here: https://bit.ly/32ag86B).

 PRESS PARAGRAPH

 R can be intimidating when transitioning from statistical software such as SPSS or SAS.
-Unlike SPSS or SAS, R often has many ways to approach the same problem.
-One of the common frustrations with R is that there are many frameworks/systems within R, each with a different rationale and syntax.
-Three common frameworks include “base R”, “data.table”, and the “tidyverse”.
-Beginners to R cannot know which system to adopt for a given problem and, worse, how to read and understand code across different systems.
-This session will act as a Rosetta stone, showing new R users how to read code across the various frameworks and which one might be the most appropriate for a given problem, especially when analyzing big data where differences between methods can have significant performance impacts.
+Unlike SPSS or SAS, R is a programming language and as such has many ways to approach the same problem.
+Three common frameworks include base R, “data.table”, and the “tidyverse”.
+Beginners to R cannot know which paradigm to adopt for a given problem and, worse, how to read and understand code across different packages.
+This session will act as a Rosetta stone, showing new R users how to read code across the various frameworks and which one might be the most appropriate for a given problem, especially when analyzing big data where differences between methods can yield significant performance improvements.

 WORD COUNT: 1543